 10. A little of what you fancy

-As long as you don’t find yourself tucking into the cream cakes every weekday afternoon, there’s no harm in indulging in a slice of cake every so often.
-A healthy diet is about balance so, as long as you stick to healthy eating most of the time, you can enjoy cakes, pastry and biscuits guilt-free.
+As long as you don’t tuck into cream cakes every weekday, there’s no harm in occasional indulgence.
+A healthy diet is about balance.
+When you stick to healthy eating most of the time, you can still enjoy cakes guilt-free.
+Pastries and biscuits can also be enjoyed in moderation.

 More information about Linwood Raker can be found at www.linwoodraker.co.uk